Application Performance Metrics Detection¶

 -

-Linking the detection interval time range, judging the query results of the most recent minutes for the detection metrics, no event will be triggered;
+Linking the detection interval time range, judge the query results of the most recent minutes of the detection metrics, do not trigger events;

 -

-Linking the detection interval time range, judging the query results of the most recent minutes for the detection metrics, query results are considered 0; at this point, the query results will be compared again with the thresholds configured in the Trigger Condition, thereby determining whether to trigger an anomaly event.
+Linking the detection interval time range, judge the query results of the most recent minutes of the detection metrics, query results are considered as 0; at this point, the query results will be compared again with the thresholds configured in the trigger conditions above to determine whether an anomaly event should be triggered.

 -